sourcefuse/loopback4-authorization/README.md

 const permissions = this.getUserPermissions(user.permissions, role.permissions);
 ```

-- Add a step in custom sequence to check for authorization whenever any end
+Add a step in custom sequence to check for authorization whenever any endpoint is hit.
-  point is hit.

 ```ts
 import {inject} from '@loopback/context';